 Is an Australian MBA Worth It?

-Graduates are able to enjoy the salary benefits that come from holding a Master of Business Administration degree.
-MBAs in Australia are estimated to earn around $114k annually.
-Considering the advantages of an MBA, taking as little as one year full-time, or two years part-time, to earn an MBA seems like a good use of time.
+Graduates can enjoy the salary benefits that come from holding a Master of Business Administration degree.
+MBA graduates in Australia are estimated to earn around $114k annually.
+Considering the high upside, going for an MBA seems like a good investment of time.

-Tuition fees for these programs range from as low as about $30k up to $100k or more.
-However, it's estimated that the average cost of an MBA is under $50k for both international students and people enrolled in online courses.
-FEE-HELP loans are also available for Australians to cover up-front costs.
+Tuition fees for these programs range from about $30k to over $100k.
+However, it's estimated that the average cost of an MBA is under $50k for both international students and those enrolled in online courses.
+FEE-HELP loans are available for Australians to cover up-front costs.